Pro Germany Citizens' Movement: Elections

-Pro Cologne Citizen's Movement
+Pro Cologne Citizens' Movement

-The Pro Cologne Citizen's Movement (Bürgerbewegung pro Köln) was formed in 1996 as an offshoot of the extreme right-wing German League for People and Homeland.
+The Pro Cologne Citizens' Movement (Bürgerbewegung pro Köln) was formed in 1996 as an offshoot of the extreme right-wing German League for People and Homeland.
 The far-right publisher Manfred Rouhs and the lawyer Markus Beisicht have been active in the association from its start.
 In the 1999 mayoral election, the party presented Stephan Flug as its candidate who won 0.3% of the votes.
 When the municipality planned to erect a mosque in Cologne's Chorweiler district, the citizen's movement organised a collection of signatures petitioning against the project.
 They were able to present 28,000 signatures against any mosque construction site in Cologne to the committee on petitions only shortly before the 2004 local elections.
 With the tailwinds from the signatures campaign, the voter's association was able to win 4.7% of the votes and four seats in the Cologne city council.
 In 2005, a fifth councillor joined Pro Cologne's group.
 The electoral success initiated the expansion of the party to the state and federal level.

-In 2007 the movement ran another signature campaign against the Cologne Central Mosque in Ehrenfeld.
+In 2007, the movement ran another signature campaign against the Cologne Central Mosque in Ehrenfeld.
 They showed more than 23,000 signatures, however at least 7,000 of them were not valid and the citizen's initiative failed.
 In September 2008, Pro Cologne organised the Anti-Islamisation Congress, inviting Mario Borghezio and Filip Dewinter among others.
 Counter-protests and blockings prompted the police to cancel the congress and rally.
 The congress was repeated in May 2009.
 In the 2009 Cologne local election, the party won 5.4% of the votes and was able to defend its five council seats.
 The chairman of Pro Cologne, Markus Beisicht, ran for mayor and won 4.8% of the votes.
-At the local elections on 25 May 2014 the party lost more than half its votes and could hold on to only two seats in the city council.
+At the local elections on 25 May 2014, the party lost more than half its votes and could hold on to only two seats in the city council.

 The North Rhine-Westphalian state intelligence service (Verfassungsschutz) has observed the grouping.
 From 2004 to 2010 it has presented it in its annual reports for the suspicion of right-wing extremist aspirations.
 In October 2005, Pro Cologne filed a suit against the state to get the mention of the party removed from the annual report.
 Thereupon the Higher Administrative Court has ruled that there are sufficient factual indications for the suspicions, that justify the observation and mention in the report.
 Since 2011 the intelligence service has stated that the indications for anti-constitutional aspirations went beyond the scope of mere suspicion.
 According to their observations, the movement violates the human rights as specified in the German constitution.
 Several members of the party were convicted of fraud, perjury, and tax evasion in connection with falsified attendance fee calculations as city council members.

-The leadership of Pro Cologne decided on March 7, 2018 to dissolve the organization.
+The leadership of Pro Cologne decided on March 7, 2018, to dissolve the organization.
 The final decision is supposed to be resolved by a General Meeting on April 15, 2018.